shivam1111/jjuice_addons/jjuice/README.md

 - Added Stock Check Availability Functionality
 	* ISSUE SOLVED: The input fields remained red after repeated click on check availability button
 - Marketing package functionality (Javascript)
-- If it is a new record of parnter the interface will not be generated. (jjuice.js line no.935)
+- If it is a new record of partner the interface will not be generated. (jjuice.js line no.935)

 ##Partner